google/earthenterprise/docs/_posts/2018-04-23-moving-to-modern-cpp.md

 is free to use the `C++11` syntax without this restriction and we will no longer support compiling Open GEE `C++` code using the `C++98` standard.

-We wanted to establish this transition period to be sure there where no major side effects from changing to the new `C++11` compilation flag.
+We wanted to establish this transition period to be sure there were no major side effects from changing to the new `C++11` compilation flag.
 In some cases we had to add `C++11` syntax but we were careful to make sure that the code still compiled and functioned as expected using `C++98` standards.